DavidCZ94/products-app-MEAN-frontend/README.md

 # ElysianFrontend

-This repository is part of an application created with MEAN stack technologies, this is the front end.
+This repository is part of an application created with MEAN stack , this is the front end.
 You can see the other parts of the complete project in the next links [proxy server](https://github.com/DavidCZ94/products-app-mean-proxy-server) and [API server](https://github.com/DavidCZ94/products-app-MEAN-api-server) .

 This project has been created with educational purposes and the objective is to achieve a complete web application using technologies based on JavaScript such as Mongodb, expressJs, Angular and nodeJs ( MEAN ).